KevinXuuuu/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 # Overview of the analysis:
+The purpose of this analysis to provide insight for Bobby's manager who request for the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.

 # Results:

 # Summary:
 ## How many roles will need to be filled as the "silver tsunami" begins to make an impact?

 ## Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?